MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagdisplaynameprefix-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: 014ce1aa-30b9-4106-82a1-447c370853cf
-description: "Contains the display name prefix (such as Miss, Mr., Mrs.) for the messaging user. "
+description: "Contains the display name prefix (such as Miss, Mr., Mrs.) for the messaging user.
+The content is defined by the user and the user's organization."
 ---

 # PidTagDisplayNamePrefix Canonical Property